Salisbury-University/textual/README.md

     This project seeks to create a database for textual analysis of the English Language through the scraping of a large amount of public domain data.

-    This project is broken up into three phrases:
+    This project is broken up into three phrases.

 ## Current Status